01binary/zeroweb/src/articles/kalman-filter.md

 Measurement variance can be constant or vary based on conditions:

-+ Hall effect encoders like [AKSIM](https://www.rls.si/eng/aksim-off-axis-rotary-absolute-encoder) measure the distance of the rotating magnet from the center of the sensor because this affects the accuracy of the readings.
-This feedback could be used to derive a measurement variance.
++ Hall effect encoders like [AKSIM](https://www.rls.si/eng/aksim-off-axis-rotary-absolute-encoder) report the distance of the rotating magnet from the center of the sensor because this affects the accuracy of the readings.
+This could be used to derive a measurement variance.
 + Complex measurement devices like radar let you estimate the dynamic effects of wind and rain on their signal-to-noise ratio to derive a measurement variance.
 + A basic potentiometer can be sampled in a range of expected conditions to calculate a constant variance (see [variance](#variance)).